machinetranslate/machinetranslate.org/concepts/language-model.md

 <img src="https://render.githubusercontent.com/render/math?math=(w_1, w_2)"> and divide that by the number of occurrences of just
 <img src="https://render.githubusercontent.com/render/math?math=w_1">.
 The result is the probability that with the history (now truncated to just <img src="https://render.githubusercontent.com/render/math?math=w_1">) the next word is <img src="https://render.githubusercontent.com/render/math?math=w_2">.

-Considering only the most recent history is called the Markov assumption.
+Under the **Markov assumption**, the input is limited to the last word only.

-This model is quite limited because it can't reasonably consider any even mid-term sentence dependencies.
+This model is quite restricted because it can't model well any even mid-term sentence dependencies.
-This model may be extended to consider longer histories, e.g. 3-grams but there are numerous issues that arise there.
+There are models that take longer input, e.g. 3-grams, but they have create new issues, such as data sparsity.
-One solution to those is language model smoothing.
+One solution to those is **language model smoothing**.

 ## Neural language model

-A neural language model is a neural network that computes the next word probability.
+A neural language model is a neural network that computes the probability of the next word.
 RNN-based approaches worked by considering the whole sentence history compressed into a single vector.
 They perform badly on long-term dependency phenomena.
 This was vastly improved with the advent of [attention](../concepts/attention.md).